 Below are the key features of MySQL:

-• ACID Compliance: MySQL follows ACID (Atomicity, Consistency, Isolation, Durability) compliance to ensure data integrity and consistency.
+- ACID Compliance: MySQL can provide strong ACID-style transactional guarantees when using the InnoDB storage engine, which is the default in most modern MySQL deployments.
 Atomicity ensures that every operation contained with a transaction is handled as an individual unit.
 Consistency makes sure that data is valid before and after a transaction.
 Isolation prevents multiple concurrent transactions from interfering with each other.
 Durability ensures that transaction modifications are saved permanently, even in system failure.

 Two Methods to Migrate Data From MariaDB to MySQL